escanda/blankpage/src/content/blog/abducted.md

 So this is how talent get abducted and killed in Spain freely because their opinions or their origin if they cannot join the workforce with a firegun or in politics: they get killed through induction by defenestration.

-My name is Guillermo Jose Cifuentes Achotegui and this is some part of my history.
+My name is Guillermo Cifuentes and this is some part of my history.